cypress-io/cypress-documentation/source/guides/references/_changelog_older.md

 **Summary:**

 - Though it may not look like much, this upgrade was a long time in the making.
 There were limitations in the way we were currently handling headless / CI builds which restricted our ability to make updates or fix bugs.
 Additionally CI runs would randomly crash for no good reason.
-We decided to split out the headless / CI process into it's own independent Chromium application which is now independently controlled, and is much more reliable.
+We decided to split out the headless / CI process into its own independent Chromium application which is now independently controlled, and is much more reliable.
 This upgrade enables us to handle CI features coming down the pipe and was necessary for moving forward.

 **Features:**